 The Sonim XP Strike is the perfect kids cell phone that has many advantages over kids smartwatches and other similar devices that do not have the simple capabilities of a cell phone.
 It’s small size and simple, built-in parental controls are ideal for a kids first cell phone.
 The Sonim XP Strike is also nowhere near as pricey as kids smartwatches.
 Check out our phone shop to see how much you can save on the Sonim XP Strike.

 The built-in parental controls on the Sonim XP Strike for calling gives the parent two options for call restrictions.
 The parent can either choose “Allowed” or “All contacts”.
 “Allowed” will let the parent select numbers from the phone’s contact list that are able to call the phone.
 “All contacts” will let all of the numbers in the phone’s contact list to call the phone.
 Additionally, the phone will be able to make a call to 911 although it is not programmed into the contact list.

 As for text messages, this setting can be ON or OFF.
 ON meaning the phone cannot send text messages but it can still receive text messages from any number.
 OFF meaning the phone can send and receive text messages to/from any number.

-Location is also a control that’s built into the Alcatel Cinch.
+Location is also a control that’s built into the Sonim XP Strike.
 With location OFF, the phone can’t be located remotely.
 When location is ON, the phone can be located using triangulation which is only used by authorities.
 Please note that location is for emergency service tracking only (police department, first responders, etc).
-The location/GPS built in the Alcatel Cinch cannot be used for parents to track the location of their child.
+The location/GPS built in the Sonim XP Strike cannot be used for parents to track the location of their child.

 With these parental controls, the settings are password protected.
 This assures the child cannot accidentally edit the restrictions that the parent has put in place.
-You can find more information regarding the Alcatel Cinch’s parental controls here.
+For more information about the Sonim XP Strike’s parental controls, click here.